abdelrhman95/CNN-in-tensorflow-/README.md

 2- transfer learning (use a pretrained model instead of creating architecture from scratch) 3- Drop-Out (drop some layers to avoid overfitting)

-these are a part of tensorlow speacialization https://www.coursera.org/learn/convolutional-neural-networks-tensorflow?specialization=tensorflow-in-practice#about
+these are a part of tensorflow speacialization https://www.coursera.org/learn/convolutional-neural-networks-tensorflow?specialization=tensorflow-in-practice#about